Yaxser/CobaltStrike-BOF/AddUserToDomainGroup/README.md

 This BOF tool has been successfully compiled on Mac OSX systems and used on Windows 8.1+ (x64) systems.
 Compiling the BOF code should also work on other systems (Linux, Windows) that have the Mingw-w64 compiler installed.

 ## Credits
-This very nice documentation structure is taken from [Outflank's C2 Tool Collection](https://github.com/outflanknl/C2-Tool-Collection) and I always use TrustedSec's [bofdefs.h](https://github.com/trustedsec/CS-Remote-OPs-BOF/blob/main/src/common/bofdefs.h) for the dynamic function resolution definitions.
+This very nice documentation and project structure is taken from [Outflank's C2 Tool Collection](https://github.com/outflanknl/C2-Tool-Collection) and I always use TrustedSec's [bofdefs.h](https://github.com/trustedsec/CS-Remote-OPs-BOF/blob/main/src/common/bofdefs.h) for the dynamic function resolution definitions.